Back

 Share this article

-Our 2024 networking events are 'hybrid' meetings, so you can join in person or via zoom - next event is in the autumn in London, UK and via zoom.
+Our 2024 networking events are 'hybrid' meetings, so you can join in person or via zoom - next event is Sat Oct 19th in London, UK and via zoom.

 We are hosting 'gatherings', patient / researcher focus days, and there are lots of opportunities to get involved in 2024.

-Our next 'gathering' is autumn 2024 in London, UK.
-More details to follow.
+Our next 'gathering' is Saturday 19th October 2024 in London, UK (near Euston/Kings Cross stations).

 Generally our meetings or 'gatherings' are a few hours long (for virtual meetings), or all day events (for in person or hybrid meetings).
 They are completely free to attend and we have limited travel and accommodation bursaries available for attendees, if needed.
 You can read our bursary policy here.